-Providing girls access to higher education, mentorship, and sport through track and field empowerment programs
+Providing girls access to mentorship and sport through track and field empowerment programs.

 We help girls reach their full potential through track and field.
-Our programs include empowerment workshopz and grants that provide resources to enable participation in track and field, educational resources, and direct interaction with women from the TrackGirlz community, including Olympians, elite coaches, and industry leaders.
-The sport is one of the most diverse and inclusive sports for women, appealing to various ethnicities, body types, and athletes with physical disabilities.
+Our programs include sport performance workshopz, grants, and a youth development curriculum that enables participation in track and field, and direct mentorship from world-class women from the TrackGirlz community, including Olympians, elite coaches, and industry leaders.

 By the Numbers